What is the difference between population and sample?

 - the population is not easily reachable.
 Example: the population of homeless persons in Belgium

 For these reasons, measurements are made on a subgroup of observations from the population, i.e., on a sample of our population.
 These measures are then used to draw conclusions about the population of interest.
-With an appropriate methodology, the results obtained on a sample are often almost as accurate as those that would be obtained on the entire population.
+With an appropriate methodology and a sufficiently large sample size, the results obtained on a sample are often almost as accurate as those that would be obtained on the entire population.

 Of course, the sample must be selected to be representative of the population under study.
 If participants are included in a study on a voluntary basis, there is a serious concern that the resulting sample may not be representative of the population.
 It may be the case that volunteers are different in terms of the parameter2 of interest, leading to a selection bias.
 Another selection bias can occur when, for instance, a researcher collects citizens’ wage, by the means of internet.
 It might be the case that people having access to internet have different wages than people who do not have access.